eternal44/unit_conversion/README.md

 ## Usage
 If you want to convert from Celcius to Kelvin:

-    temperate = UnitConversion.new(0, 'celcius')
+    celcius = UnitConversion.new(0, 'celcius')
     temperature.to_kelvin

     => 273.15

-Always refer to unit conversion methods without an 's' and in it's singular form:
+Refer to the list below and simply prefix a unit with "to_" to call the instance method.
+Also, always refer to unit conversion methods without an 's' and in it's singular form:

     Wrong way:  to_meters
     Rgiht way:  to_meter

     Wrong way: to_feet
     Right way: to_foot

+    Wrong way: to_mph
+    Right way: to_miles_per_hour

 ## Units available for conversion